 Indoor Toddler Climbing Wall

 By know, your child is learning the important dextrous skill of climbing on things.
-This promotes muscle development as well as hand-eye co-ordination.
-You can make the climbing wall as simple of as fancy as you wish.
+This promotes muscle development as well as hand-eye coordination.
+You can make the climbing wall as simple or as fancy as you wish.
 Building it over a solid bed frame will eliminate the need for a separate climbing mat.

 Animals of the World